totalspectrum/spin2cpp/doc/basic.md

    var x = 2
    incr(x)
 ```
 the final value of `x` is 3.
-Normally simple parameters (integers, floats, and strings) are passed by value, which means that changes inside the function do not affect the callers variables.
+Normally simple parameters (integers and floats) are passed by value, which means that changes inside the function do not affect the caller's variables.
 However, classes and arrays default to being passed by reference, so the `byref` declaration is optional for these.
+Strings and pointers are a special case: the pointers themselves are typically passed by value, but the underlying memory area is not copied.
+This means that changes to the pointer value itself do not propagate back to the caller, but changes to memory pointed to by the pointer do.

 Note that if a parameter is specified as `byref` then literal constants like `1` or `-2.0` cannot be passed to it; only variables (or pointers to values) may be passed as `byref` parameters.